DGKSK8LIFE/Visual-Beauty/README.md

 ## Photos I have taken across space and time (空間と時間)

-### An attempt to visually stun and purplex the viewer; whom I'd like to use these photos I've taken
+### An attempt to visually stun and purplex the viewer; whom I'd like to use these photos I have shot